-The chair is pursuing top-level research on foundational and applied topics of digital health.
+The Chair of Digital Health is pursuing top-level research on foundational and applied topics of health and medicine.
 On electronic health (eHealth), members of the chair investigate data integration techniques and develop machine learning algorithms for patient data interpretation and health knowledge extraction from clinical, wearable, and ambient data.
 Often physiological data is being integrated with context data, acquired in free-living (out-of-lab) settings.
 The algorithm bandwidth stretches from time series analysis to dynamic, adaptive pattern modelling, combining data models with expert models, as well as model personalisation.
 In addition, embedded algorithms for sensor data analysis and probabilistic aggregation are developed and evaluated.
 On mobile health (mHealth) and ubiquitous health (uHealth), members of the chair are investigating novel design methods and procedures to fabricate and analyse wearable and implantable body sensor and actuator systems.
 We build systems using functional materials and multiprocess additive manufacturing methods.
 Novel sensor technologies are investigated as well as their integration in unobtrusive wearable, implantable, and home monitoring and intervention systems.
 The Chair of Digital Health at FAU was founded by Prof. Dr. Oliver Amft in September 2017, supported by the the Zentrum Digitalisierung.Bayern (ZD.B), the FAU Faculty of Medicine, and the FAU Erlangen-Nürnberg.
 The Chair of Digital Health is embedded in the Institute of Medical Informatics at the FAU Faculty of Medicine.
 Prof. Amft holds a secondary affiliation of the FAU Faculty of Engineering.

 Current research topics include (see research project pages for more detail):

-- In addition, embedded algorithms for sensor data analysis and probabilistic aggregation are developed and evaluated.
+- Embedded algorithms for sensor data analysis and probabilistic aggregation.